opencord/docs/profiles/comac/install/prerequisites.md

 ```
 ## Fabric Configuration

-You can refer to [Trellis Underlay Fabric](https://wiki.opencord.org/display/CORD/) for more info on how to config the fabric.
+You can refer to [Trellis Fabric Documentation](https://docs.trellisfabric.org/) for more info on how to config the fabric.

   You can modify the exmpale file "mcord-local-cluster-fabric-accelleran.yaml" according to your netowrk, and insert fabric configuration with command: